steingartlab/biologic/README.md

 ### 2. Syncing Instruments

-Oftentimes in our experiments we want to do something in tandem with cell cycling, e.g. [acoustics](https://github.com/steingartlab/acoustics_hardware), control temperature or apply variable stack pressure.
+Oftentimes in our experiments we want to do something in tandem with cell cycling, e.g. [acoustics](https://github.com/steingartlab/acoustics_hardware), control temperature, apply variable stack pressure, or do calorimetry.
 Then it becomes very useful—almost necessary—to be able to programatically control these different systems in one place (e.g. proftron Dan's [pithy](https://github.com/dansteingart/pithy)) to have one event trigger another.

+Even if highly granular temporal triggering is not needed, having data from different sources in a timestamped database makes one's life that little bit easier.

 This is probably best illustrated with an example.